dh00mk3tu/Basic-Programs-For-Students/README.md

 Under Construction

 ##  Mobile Users
-### CLick on "View Code", and view/copy one file at a time
+### Click on "View Code", and view/copy one file at a time